Click here to Skip to main content

 </configuration>

-This ensures that the default WPF service implementations are overriden by Unit Test service implementations.
+This ensures that the default WPF service implementations are overridden by the Unit Test service implementations.

 Exposed Services

-So you have now seen that there is Unity IOC container that is responsible for locating and loading the right services as dictated by the current App.Config file.
-Well in Cinch the story doesn't end there.
-You see the thing is within Cinch, the general idea is that there is a kind of all powerful ViewModel base class (Cinch.ViewModelBase) and that providing you inherit from that you will get some good stuff for free.
+So you have now seen that there is a Unity IOC container that is responsible for locating and loading the right services as dictated by the current App.Config file.
+Well, in Cinch, the story doesn't end there.
+You see, the thing is, within Cinch, the general idea is that there is a kind of all powerful ViewModel base class (Cinch.ViewModelBase) and providing you inherit from that, you will get some good stuff for free.
 Exposed services is one such thing.

-You may be asking, why do we need to do more stuff with the services, I thought that is what the Unity IOC container was doing for us.
-Well that's 1/2 right, what the Unity IOC container does is get the current services (as dictated by the App.Config) into the Cinch.ViewModelBase.
+You may be asking: Why do we need to do more stuff with the services?
+I thought that is what the Unity IOC container was doing for us.
+Well, that's half right, what the Unity IOC container does is get the current services (as dictated by the App.Config) into the Cinch.ViewModelBase.
 Which is all cool.
 The problem with the Unity IOC container is that if you try and request a service from it, it appears that it gives you a different instance each time.
-Which may be cool if your service implementations do not require any state, but in Cinch some of the test services DO require state.
+Which may be cool if your service implementations do not require any state, but in Cinch, some of the test services do require state.
 So this just didn't cut it.
-So what happens is that the Unity read in services are added to a static available property on the Cinch.ViewModelBase.
+So what happens is that the Unity read in services are added to a static available property on Cinch.ViewModelBase.
 This property is a ServiceProvider, which is nothing more than a wrapper around a Dictionary really.
-So when you request a service from the Cinch.ViewModelBase. using the Resolve<T> method you will see in a minute, the ServiceProvider will examine its internal Dictionary and return the single instance of the service.
+So when you request a service from the Cinch.ViewModelBase using the Resolve<T> method you will see in a minute, the ServiceProvider will examine its internal Dictionary and return the single instance of the service.
 This ensures we are always working with the same instance of a service.

-This diagram made help explain this a bit better.
+This diagram will help explain this a bit better.

 using System;